rahuldusadrd/parquet-combine-file-format/README.md

 3

-Now use the customize input format to load the data and see the difference:-
+Now use the customized input format to load the data and see the difference:-
 ----------------------------------------------------------------------------------------------------------------------------------------

 //import statements